moosecreates/tailtown/docs/RESERVATION_ENHANCEMENTS.md

   - Added subtle background colors and borders to visually organize information
   - Fixed DOM nesting issues that were causing React warnings

+- ✅ **Themed Icon Styling**: Applied consistent theme-based styling to all icons in the confirmation tab
+  - Used primary theme color for all section header icons to create visual consistency
+  - Styled recurring reservation icon in blue to make it stand out
+  - Applied contrastText color to the suite icon in the banner for better visibility
+  - Created a cohesive visual language through consistent icon coloring

 ### In Progress
 - 🔄 Integration testing of the complete reservation flow
 - 🔄 Validation and error handling improvements